Ninja-Squad/data-discovery/HOW-TO-JOIN-RARe-FEDERATION.md

 The metadata format must follow the indications below (see [Data Specifications](#data-specifications)).
 We invite you to [contact us](mailto:urgi-contact@inra.fr?subject=%5BRARe%20portal%5D) as soon as possible so that we can provide help and discuss the best way to go ahead.

-Note that since the tool makes a backlink to your information system, we need a URL allowing researchers to get more detailed information about the indexed entry directly in your information system.
+Note that since the tool makes a backlink to your information system, a URL allowing researchers to get more detailed information about the indexed entry directly in your information system is needed.

 # Data Specifications